As Dave Harvey retires from his co-leadership position at Park People, he reflects on the incredible journey since founding the organization in 2011.

 Join us and hundreds of park changemakers—NGOs, community groups, municipal staff, and advocates from across the Greater Toronto Area and beyond—for a day of knowledge sharing, connection, and inspiration.

-This network-wide gathering gathers those dedicated to creating vibrant, accessible, and climate-resilient parks and public spaces.
+This network-wide event gathers those dedicated to creating vibrant, accessible, and climate-resilient parks and public spaces.

-Join the conversation on the future of urban parks and public spaces in Toronto, and gain fresh perspectives from diverse voices in the community.
+Join the conversation on the future of city parks in Toronto, explore potential collaborations, and gain fresh perspectives from diverse voices in the community.

 Daniels Spectrum is located on the unceded Ancestral shared lands of the Huron-Wendat, the Seneca, and the Mississaugas of the Credit Nations.